 Many interior cleaners can't be use on glass or clear plastics.
 I usually use a dedicated glass cleaner for these surfaces, as they give a better finish and won't leave any streaks.
 Be sure to select a glass cleaner with vinegar in it (or add some if it doesn't).
 The vinegar is great for leaving a streak free shine!

-How To Maintain The Interior of Your Car
+How To Keep The Interior of Your Car Clean

 Just like the paintwork on the outside, the interior surfaces will stay looking new longer with regular cleaning.
 Most interiors are really hard wearing and will stand up to a lot of abuse, but there are a few things you can do too.